The Move from Industry 3.0 to 4.0 in Baby Steps

 • Improved productivity: Collaborative robots (cobots) handle repetitive or strenuous tasks while humans focus on precision or decision-making, reducing fatigue and improving throughput.

-• Increased safety: Robots designed for human interaction work alongside employees without cages or risk—flagging issues, pausing for safety, or assisting with heavy loads.
+• Increased safety: Robots designed for human interaction work alongside employees without cages or risk.
+This includes flagging issues, pausing for safety, or assisting with heavy loads.

 • Greater worker satisfaction: Empowered employees feel less like cogs in a machine and more like partners in a smarter process.